 Property scale geology focused on the area of historic workings.
 Altered Wyman Formation rocks overlie granodiorite; known mineralization is confined to the roof of the intrusion below the contact.

 Gold and silver grades are quite high; in initial sampling, 7 of 14 samples returned assays greater than 5 g/t Au and 5 of 14 samples returned assays greater than 20 g/t Au.
 A grab sample from a waste pile returned 121 g/t Au.
 A 40 cm chip sample across mineralization in place returned 46.3 g/t Au.
 Silver assays ranged from 0.2 to 1,375 g/t Ag with 3 of 14 samples assaying greater than 100 g/t Ag.
 There is limited correlation between gold and silver in the results.

 Gold in rock samples from initial sampling in 2019.

 The exposed mineralization suggests that there may be a zone of gold and silver mineralization in the granodiorite immediately below the intrusive contact, localized along a fracture zone.
 While the two veins exposed in the pit strike E-W to SE-NW, their strike may not reflect the overall strike of the controlling fracture system which may be dilational given the presence of dykes.
 The overall system may strike at a high angle to the veins, dipping to the NW beneath cover.

-Silver Range intends to conduct geochemical and geophysical surveys to trace out the intrusive contact and define the extent of mineralization down dip.
-There is a strong lead-copper response associated with the gold and silver mineralization and the pyrite-galena-tetrahedrite-chalcopyrite assemblage is likely quite chargeable, suggesting IP surveys may be a useful took in delineating economic mineralization on the property.
+Silver Range intends to conduct geophysical and additional geochemical surveys to trace out the intrusive contact and define the extent of mineralization along strike and down-dip from the known showings.
+There is a strong lead-copper response associated with the gold and silver mineralization and the pyrite-galena-tetrahedrite-chalcopyrite assemblage is likely quite chargeable, suggesting IP surveys may be a useful tool in delineating economic mineralization on the property.